External Stakeholders in a Project: Who They Are and How They Drive Project Success

 Their role is heaviest during initiation and planning, where they set requirements and scope boundaries, and again at closure, where they approve or reject the final deliverable.

-2. Vendors and Suppliers
+Vendors and suppliers

 Their role is most critical during planning and execution.
 They confirm availability, costs, and timelines during planning.
 During execution, their reliability directly determines whether your project stays on schedule.

-Their role kicks in early, during initiation and planning, where compliance requirements need to be mapped into the project plan.
 Teams that engage regulators late are the ones rewriting deliverables under pressure in the final stretch.

-4. Investors and Funders
+Investors and funders

 A project sponsor often bridges this gap, connecting internal leadership with external investors to keep both sides aligned.